 1. Holds an AME license, or equivalent qualifications acceptable to the Director General.
-2. Has had at least three years of diversified maintenance experience on similar types of Aircraft with which the operations are to be conducted, with an Air Operator or A.M.O., One year of which must have been as a maintenance inspector.
-3. Knows the maintenance parts of the air carrier's Company Maintenance Manual and operations specifications and the applicable maintenance provisions of this part.
-4. Has been trained for all training required according to its Training Program.
+2. Has had at least three years of diversified maintenance experience on similar types of Aircraft with which the operations are to be conducted, with an Air Operator or Repair Station, One year of which must have been as a maintenance inspector.
+3. Knows the operations specifications and the applicable maintenance provisions of this part.
+4. Has been trained for all training required according to Training Program.